amirtistein/amirtistein.github.io/README.md

 # Amirhossien Mahmoudnia — Academic Website

-A static personal academic website built with HTML, CSS, and JavaScript for hosting on GitHub Pages.
+A personal academic website built with HTML, CSS, and JavaScript for hosting on GitHub Pages.